SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 A stream is an abstract interface for working with streaming data in Node.js.

-It is a collections of data that is not available at once.
+It is a collection of data that is not available at once.

 Data may come continuously in chunks.